This topic describes the terms that are used in ApsaraDB RDS.

 - Microsoft AD

 Active Directory (AD) is a directory service that is developed by Microsoft for various Microsoft services, such as Windows Standard Server, Windows Enterprise Server, and Microsoft SQL Server.
 A directory is a hierarchical structure that stores information about the objects on the same LAN.
 For example, AD stores information about user accounts, such as names, passwords, and phone numbers, and allows other authorized users on the same LAN to access this information.

 AD is an important part of the Windows ecosystem.
 A large number of large-sized enterprises use the domain control mechanism that is provided in the Windows ecosystem to plan and implement centralized access management in their business scenarios.

 Object Storage Service (OSS) is a secure, cost-effective, and high-durability cloud storage service that is provided by Alibaba Cloud.
 You can use OSS to store large amounts of data in the cloud.

 - open API

 ApsaraDB RDS provides an API for third-party developers.

-A pay-as-you-go RDS instance is charged on an hour basis based on your actual resource usage.
-We recommend that you select the pay-as-you-go billing method for short-term use.
-If you no longer need a pay-as-you-go RDS instance, you can release the RDS instance to reduce costs.
+You are charged an hourly fee for a pay-as-you-go RDS instance based on your actual resource usage.
+The pay-as-you-go billing method is suitable for short-term use.
+If you no longer need a pay-as-you-go RDS instance, you can release the instance to reduce costs.

-For more information, see Pricing, billable items, and billing methods.
+For more information, see Billable items, billing methods, and pricing.

 - performance insight